 YouTube might be late to the music streaming game, but its already strong video library should set it up for success.
 However, it will have the difficult task of luring away current Spotify Premium and Apple Music subscribers, who are loyal to popular playlists on both, including Apple Music's "The A-List: Pop" and Spotify's "Discover Weekly."
 Of course, there's also the recently updated, completely free version of Spotify for those who don't want to pay for a streaming subscription beyond Netflix.

-If you're in the U.S., Mexico, South Korea, Australia, or New Zealand, you can sign up for early access YouTube Music now, with wider international availability due in the weeks to come.
+Early access is currently only available in the U.S., Mexico, South Korea, Australia and New Zealand, with wider international availability due in the weeks to come.